x007dwd/resume/README.md

 # resume

-This is the resume in word form and pdf.
-I also give some video about the projects I have participated in.
+This is a resume in forms of docx and pdf.
+I also give some videos about the projects I have participated in.